-Year Built: 1950 Current Use: Recreation Historic Use: Pasture (Poor Farm Era) Overall Condition: Good Description:
+Year Built: 1950 Current Use: Recreation

+Historic Use: Pasture (Poor Farm Era)

+Overall Condition: Good

 Hazel Dell Park is located at the southeast corner of the district, delineated by a chain link and barbed wire perimeter fence and vehicle and pedestrian access from NE 68th Street.
 This site includes 20 acres of a forest setting of Douglas fir trees historically used as a wooded pasture.
 The county park was established in 1950 during the historic district's period of significance, although its recreational function had no association with the Southwestern Washington Experiment Station.
 At the time, the park site was under county ownership, while the rest of the district was owned by WSU.
 The park includes two circa 1960 wood frame covered picnic shelters, the smaller one located on the east side of the site and the larger one on the west side, just north of the parking lot.
 Both open shelters have log uprights supporting simple A-frame gabled roofs.
-The smaller of the two is approximately 20 x 30 feet and has 20 log upright supports.
+The smaller of the two is approximately 20 x 30 feet and has simple open gabled roof over 11 log upright supports.
+The larger shelter is approximately 40 x 60 feet and has 20 log upright supports.
 Both shelters house picnic tables.
 There is also a small circa 1980 20-x-20-foot wood restroom building and a 12-x-12-foot utility shed.
 A circa 1950 ranch-style caretaker residence with 1970s additions once occupied the park, but was demolished in 2011.
 Although Hazel Dell Park as a recreation site is not associated with the district, the site landscape retains integrity of setting to convey its former use as a wooded pasture during the Poor Farm era and therefore is a contributing resource.
 The park structures are non-contributing.